 X-Ray

-When you arrive for your mesothelioma scan, the technologists will guide you.
+When you arrive for your mesothelioma imaging scan, the technologists will guide you.
 They’ll explain the process and answer your questions.
 It can also help to talk with your doctor beforehand.
 They can help prepare you for what to expect in advance.

 There are similarities in the process for each imaging type.
 You’ll need to lie flat on your back for most mesothelioma imaging.
 X-rays may involve standing or other positions.
-Staying very still is crucial for clear imaging.
+Staying very still is crucial for precise imaging.
 If you have limited mobility or pain, let the imaging team know.
 They can help ensure your comfort.

 Mesothelioma Imaging Scan Processes